 Who can resist the adorable characters and lessons from Sesame Street?
 This app does not disappoint — it includes games and so many songs and video clips.
 Sign up for a free account to save your child’s favorites.
 And if you are looking for a specific content area, check out the learning domains section of the app, where it groups videos and games based on the different content areas.

 Ages: While the app states for children 4+, many games and videos are appropriate for 2+.

 Breathe, Think, Do with Sesame gave me all the feels!
 It focuses on helping an adorable little monster solve real-life toddler problems, eliminating his feelings of frustration.
 The parent portal has a wealth of information, as well.
 You can even personalize it with your voice so your child hears words of encouragement coming from you!

 Play and Learn Science

 Early childhood experts developed Play and Learn Science, a PBS app.
 Children explore “what happens when” through inquiry-based activities.
-The app has a robust parent section as well, providing questions and follow-up, real-world experiments to enhance the investigations on the app.
+The app has a robust parent section and provides questions and follow-up, real-world experiments to enhance the investigations on the app.

 In summary, while this is not an exhaustive list, these educational apps have all been rated highly and include privacy policies, a minimum for quality apps.
 Not to mention, they are enjoyable and encourage creative thinking, allowing your little one to have fun while learning!
-Next time your kid begs for screen time, download one of these free educational apps and let them discover a new way of learning that will keep them engaged and let you have a bit of time for yourself, too.
+Next time your kid begs for screen time, download one of these free educational apps and let them discover a new way of learning that will keep them engaged and give you some time for yourself, too.
 Hang in there, moms!
 We’re all in this together!